Selpercatinib (Retevmo™)

 This medication may affect your reproductive system, resulting in the menstrual cycle or sperm production becoming irregular or stopping permanently.
 Women may experience menopausal effects including hot flashes and vaginal dryness.
 In addition, the desire for sex may decrease during treatment.
 You may want to consider sperm banking or egg harvesting if you may wish to have a child in the future.
 Discuss these options with your oncology team.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
-For women, effective birth control is necessary during treatment and for at least 1 week after treatment.
-For men, effective birth control is necessary during treatment and for at least 1 week after treatment.
+For men and women, effective birth control is necessary during treatment and for at least 1 week after treatment.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
 You should not breastfeed while taking this medication and for at least 1 week after the final dose.